-Presbyterian Village Art is Ageless® exhibit and reception features senior artists
+Presbyterian Village Art is Ageless® exhibit features senior artists

 Local senior artists will be celebrated March 22 through April 2 at Fort Scott Presbyterian Village, 4201 S. Horton, as the community hosts its annual Art is Ageless® exhibit and continues to celebrate the 40th anniversary of the Art is Ageless® program.